 Extending more than eight miles with an elevation of 1,700 feet, the park’s namesake mountain juts above the landscape.
 A decade ago, OSI created Schunnemunk Mountain State Park, and have steadily added to it since.
-Today, over 2,700 acres at Schunnemunk Mountain State Park, more than doubling the park.
+Today, over 2,700 acres of this hiking mecca are attributable to OSI's land preservation work.

 The park contains: